Machine Intelligence on the Edge: Interpretable Cardiac Pattern Localisation Using Reinforcement Learning: Experiment Setup

 \subsection{Datasets}

-We validated the SMF on two real-world ECG datasets: \begin{enumerate} \item The \textit{ear-ECG} dataset contains 720 ear-ECG segments collected using the setup described in Section~\ref{secSetup}.
-The Hearable setup led to low signal amplitude and prominent artefact peaks, making accurate R-peak detection particularly challenging (see example in Fig.~\ref{figvis}a). \item The \textit{arrhythmia ECG} dataset contains 771 single-lead ECG segments derived from subjects with atrial fibrillation, the most common cardiac arrhythmia, in the 2017 Computing in Cardiology Challenge~\cite{clifford2017af}.
+We validated the SMF\footnote{Code available at \url{https://github.com/HaozheTian/Sequential-Matched-Filter}} on three real-world ECG datasets: \begin{enumerate} \item The \textit{ear-ECG} dataset contains 720 ear-ECG segments collected using the setup described in Section~\ref{secSetup}.
+The Hearable setup led to low signal amplitude and prominent artefact peaks, making accurate R-peak detection particularly challenging (see example in Fig.~\ref{figvis}a). \item The \textit{arrhythmia ECG} dataset contains 771 single-lead ECG recordings derived from subjects with atrial fibrillation, the most common cardiac arrhythmia, in the 2017 Computing in Cardiology Challenge~\cite{clifford2017af}.
 This dataset is challenging because arrhythmia causes non-stationary QRS patterns and irregular R-R intervals (the distance between successive R-peaks), as illustrated in Fig.~\ref{figvis}b.
-Additionally, the arrhythmia ECG dataset, recorded using the handheld AliveCor device, is relatively noisy and susceptible to electrode misplacement, which can invert the signal in some segments (see the left panel of Fig.~\ref{figvis}c). \end{enumerate} For both the ear-ECG dataset and the arrhythmia ECG dataset, each ECG segment contained 250 samples (1.25s).
+Additionally, the arrhythmia ECG dataset, recorded using the handheld AliveCor device, is relatively noisy and susceptible to electrode misplacement, which can invert the signal in some segments (see the left panel of Fig.~\ref{figvis}c). \item The \textit{Icentia11k} dataset is a large-scale wearable ECG database collected using the CardioSTAT device, a single-lead chest-mounted patch~\cite{PhysioNet-icentia11k-continuous-ecg-1.0}.
+The recordings contain substantial motion artefacts as they were continuously acquired during subjects' daily activities.
+From this dataset, we extracted 20,000 ECG segments for our experiments. \end{enumerate} Since the arrhythmia ECG and Icentia11k datasets were originally sampled at different sampling rates, we resampled them to 200~Hz so that each 250-sample segment corresponds to 1.25~s of recording, consistent with the ear-ECG dataset.
 We used 70\% of the ECG segments for training and the remaining 30\% for testing.
 The train-test split remained consistent across all experiments.
 The test set was strictly reserved for evaluation, ensuring that neither the SMF nor the baseline methods could access it during training.
-To train the SMF, we designed two RL environments in the widely used OpenAI Gym style~\cite{brockman2016openaigym}, corresponding to the ear-ECG and arrhythmia ECG datasets.
+To train the SMF, we designed three RL environments in the widely used OpenAI Gym style~\cite{brockman2016openaigym}, corresponding to the ear-ECG, arrhythmia ECG, and Icentia11k datasets.
 During training, the RL environments were reset every $N$ steps with a randomly selected ECG segment from the training set.
-During testing, the N-step SMF was applied to all ECG segments in the test set for calculating the average performance metrics.
+During testing, the $N$-step SMF was applied to all ECG segments in the test set for calculating the average performance metrics.